kira-abl/fleetops-dashboard/README.md

 #### Backend Infrastructure
 - **Amazon VPC** with two **Availability Zones** for higher availability
 - **Application Load Balancer**: Traffic distribution across multiple instances
-- **Target Groups**: Define health check endpoints (/api/stats) and routing rules for the ALB to determine which instances are healthy and can receive traffic
+- **Target Group**: Define health check endpoints (/api/stats) and routing rules for the ALB to determine which instances are healthy and can receive traffic
-- **Auto Scaling Groups**: Automatically scale EC2 instances (2 and more) based on CPU/memory metrics and automatically register/deregister instances with the Target Groups
+- **Auto Scaling Group**: Automatically scale EC2 instances (2 and more) based on CPU/memory metrics and automatically register/deregister instances with the Target Groups
 - One **Public Subnet** and one **Private Subnet** in each AZ
 - One **EC2** instance in each Public Subnet to serve as a Bastion Host
 - **Private EC2 instances**: ASG manages dockerized Node.js application instances in private subnets